What can reparations for slavery look like in the United States? One man has ideas

 Children, as Dr. King wrote about so movingly, being told that they can't go to the local water park, or the swimming pool, or the beach, because the color of their skin was offensive to other people who were going to be on that beach.

-Not to mention the persistence of of random beatings and lynchings that were an ever present danger for Black Americans through well into the 20th century.
+Not to mention the persistence of random beatings and lynchings that were an ever-present danger for Black Americans through well into the 20th century.

 It's impossible to measure the impact that that had.